SNEAK PEEK

 Here is a limited selection for you to explore:

-Laura Penhaul (Performance Innovation Officer at TIGNUM) was Mark Beaumont's performance manager when he set out to pedal the globe in less than 80 days.
+Laura Penhaul (Chief Innovation Officer, TIGNUM) was Mark Beaumont's performance manager when he set out to pedal the globe in less than 80 days.
 It wasn't just a triumph of endurance; it was a masterclass in prioritizing fundamental gains over marginal ones.

 Project: Cycle Around the World in Under 80 Days